NemesisCyberForce/How-to-Secure-WordPress-Plugins/README.md

 > **“An insecure plugin is like an open window in winter – anyone can get in, and you’ll be left shivering!”**

 If your plugin processes public input without proper safeguards, you’re essentially inviting hackers inside.
 By using true prepared statements (e.g., with PDO), you help ensure that even if user input is malicious, it cannot alter the SQL commands executed by your database.
+With WordPress growing year after year and its vast audience, securing plugins is more critical than ever.

 ---